-As many will be aware, DVLA was reviewed last year by Mary Reilly, non executive director at DfT.
+As many will be aware, Mary Reilly, non executive director at DfT, published a review of DVLA last year.
 One of her recommendations was that we need to understand our customer segments a bit better.

 This recommendation coincided with some criticism at the Transport Select Committee from some of our motoring industry customers that our services were too focused on the citizen.
 There was also internal recognition that whilst we have conducted user research around specific products, services or channels in the past, we've never looked at our services holistically from the user perspective.

 There was also broad recognition that up until recently our services were developed based primarily around a business need or legislative requirement, with user needs at the back of the queue and sometimes replaced by our own assumptions.
 In short, not a pretty picture!